Axway/amplify-central/content/en/docs/connect_manage_environ/connect_azure_gateway/tips-and-troubleshooting.md

 linkTitle: Get help with Connected Azure Gateway
 draft: false
 weight: 40
-description: This section provides troubleshooting, error code and known limitations that you may encounter while working with the connected managed environment for Azure Gateway within Amplify Central.
 ---
+This topic provides troubleshooting, error code and known limitations that you may encounter while working with the connected managed environment for Azure Gateway within Amplify Central.

 ## Troubleshooting